 “I told you, he did the best he could.”

 Cody looked at her.
 “Why you keep talking about him like that?
 Like he’s already dead?”

 Right then his grandmother slammed on the brakes, hard enough for them to both jolt forward.
 They’d stopped two inches from another truck honking across the intersection in front of them.
 Granny lifted her face from the steering wheel.
 Through the wipers they saw the man driving the truck flick them off and drive on, his muffler roaring.

 Granny sighed and put the truck in reverse until they had backed up to the crosswalk and the red light she had run.

 Cody turned around.
 He couldn’t see his brother.

-Cody made Will lie down on the couch at home.
+At home, Cody made Will lie down on the couch.
+He felt important, taking charge, bossing his brother around.
 He plunged a fist into the freezer and grabbed a handful of ice cubes.
-As he brought them out to the living room a few slipped out of his hands and exploded onto the floor.
+As he brought them out to the living room they slipped out of his hands.
 He’d always been clumsy, but it seemed like his hands were shaking more than usual.

-Their grandmother came back with a bag of frozen blueberries wrapped in a dish towel.
+Granny came back with a bag of frozen blueberries wrapped in a dish towel.
 She handed it to Cody, who handed it to Will, who shoved the bag against his face.
-Cody wished their grandmother would go away, and he willed her to do it, silently, in his head.
-After a while, as if she had heard him, she went to lie down in her bedroom at the back of the house.
+Cody wished Granny would go away.
+He willed her to do it, in his mind.
+After a while, as if she had heard him, she checked Will’s nose and said, “At least it’s not broken.”
+Then she went to lie down in her bedroom at the back of the house.